MicrosoftDocs/microsoft-salescopilot-docs/articles/manage-consumption-based-billing.md

 ## Consumption-based billing

-Selected Copilot and agent capabilities in Dynamics 365 Sales use consumption-based billing, charging per use.
+Selected Copilot and agent capabilities in Copilot for Sales use consumption-based billing, charging per use.
 These capabilities use Microsoft Copilot Studio messages for AI interactions and tasks, like retrieving information and responding to prompts.
 Messages are the billing units that measure usage.
 The number of messages per event depends on its complexity.
 Learn more about messages in [Message scenarios](/microsoft-copilot-studio/requirements-messages-management#message-scenarios).

 Learn more about billing and rates in [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=2085130).

 ### Set up billing model

-Copilot and agent capabilities in Dynamics 365 Sales support two billing models: prepaid capacity and pay-as-you-go.
+Copilot and agent capabilities in Copilot for Sales support two billing models: prepaid capacity and pay-as-you-go.
 The prepaid capacity model uses Copilot Studio message pack subscriptions, which are a licensing option for Microsoft Copilot Studio that you purchase in advance.
 The pay-as-you-go model charges for the actual number of messages consumed by agents during the month.
 Learn more in [Copilot licensing](/microsoft-copilot-studio/billing-licensing).

-Both models require that you link your Dynamics 365 Sales environment to a Power Platform environment.
+Both models require that you use a production Power Platform environment.
+[Learn more about converting a trial environment to a production environment](convert-trial-prod.md).

 > [!NOTE]
 > Both billing models can be used on the Dynamics 365 Sales environment.
 Prepaid capacity is consumed first.